 A comprehensive guide designed to tame tail spend in a way that leads to reduced risk and increased cost savings.

 Welcome!
-This comprehensive guide will go over tail spend in procurement.
-You’ll hear from industry experts who have been there, done that, and can share best practices from the other side.
+This comprehensive guide will go over tail spend in procurement and provide resources for how to implement an effective tail spend management strategy.
+You’ll hear from industry experts who have been there, done that, and can share best practices for managing tail spend.

-We’ll also discuss three key reasons why it’s worth getting your tail spend under control, and show you five ways to effectively manage your tail spend.
+This guide also covers three key reasons why it’s worth getting your tail spend under control, and show you five ways to effectively manage your tail spend.

 It’s lean, it’s hard to get under control, and can sometimes be a little scary.

-That brings us to the tail.
-Anatomically it may seem like an afterthought, but this end of the beast contains 80% of your suppliers and only 20% of total spend.
+Next is the tail.
+Anatomically it may seem like an afterthought, but this end of the beast that is your procurement spend contains 80% of your suppliers and only 20% of total spend.
 In large organizations, the tail could be enormously long with tens of thousands of suppliers, while smaller entities may have a stubby tail with only a few hundred suppliers.

 Procurement processes and systems are built to focus on the top 20% (the head and torso), while the thousands of transactions taking place in the spend tail are regarded as too low-value and too difficult to manage.

-Before we discuss this lost value, let’s look at the Pareto Principle and spend thresholds to understand how they’re relevant to tail spend.
+Before we discuss this lost value, let’s look at the Pareto Principle and spend thresholds to understand how they’re relevant to the spend tail.